 How will I know that I have been selected for verification?

-If you are Institutionally selected for Verification, an email will be sent to your @student.ohlone.edu email communication the reason for selection and the documents that are necessary to resolve the inconsistencies.
+If you are Institutionally selected for Verification, an email will be sent to your preferred email communication the reason for selection and the documents that are necessary to resolve the inconsistencies.

 Required documentation varies depending on the reason(s) your application was selected.
-Typically, if your FAFSA is selected for verification, you and your parent(s) must complete the following:
+Typically, if your FAFSA is selected for verification, you and your parent(s) must complete the following forms by logging into Ohlone Student forms to complete the documents you have in your check list.
+These documents may be the following, but not limited to;

 - Verification Worksheet